pfsense/docs/source/vpn/ipsec/ipsec-compatibility.rst

 * Watchguard
 * Zyxel firewalls

 ... and we know there are many more.

 If a device is not listed and is known to work with pfSense for IPsec, please
-`email <mailto:docs@netgate.com>`_ with info and reference the URL of this article.
+|doc_updates|.